 When it’s cold in Newport, sometimes you just need to go somewhere cozy.
 Whether you’re catching up with old friends during a holiday break, enjoying dinner out with visiting family members, or going on a date, you need a place to go with a warm ambiance, comforting food, seasonal drinks, and, preferably, a fireplace.
 Luckily, Newport has an excellent selection to choose from.
 Upscale or casual, dinner or drinks, here’s our list of 10 coziest spots to go this winter.

-On the coldest days of winter, it’s hard to get any cozier than the oldest tavern in America, which first opened it’s doors as one Newport’s coziest spots in 1673.
-The warm light of the fireplace, low ceilings, original wood flooring from the 1600s, quiet atmosphere and a stellar wine and cocktail selection make this a warm, romantic spot for dinner or a night cap.
+On the coldest days of winter, it’s hard to get any cozier than the oldest tavern in America, which first opened its doors as one of Newport’s coziest spots in 1673.
+The warm light of the fireplace, low ceilings, original wood flooring from the 1600s, quiet atmosphere and a stellar wine and cocktail selection make this a warm, romantic spot for dinner or a nightcap.

-During daylight, the bar at the Chanler/Spiced Pear is known for its beautiful views of the ocean and Cliff Walk.
-But when the sun sets, the dark wood bar in this mansion-turned-hotel, voted one of the best boutique hotels in the US, becomes an inviting and upscale place for night cap by the sea.
+During daylight, the bar at the Chanler/Cara is known for its beautiful views of the ocean and Cliff Walk.
+But when the sun sets, the dark wood bar in this mansion-turned-hotel, voted one of the best boutique hotels in the US, becomes an inviting and upscale place for a nightcap by the sea.
 On a nice night, you can even snuggle up at the fire pit outside.

-While the rooftop of the Vanderbilt Grace is a lovely place to have a drink and watch the sunset during summer, the bar at the Muse is the place to have a drink when temperatures drop.
-A fire place in the adjoining dining area and a piano player give this spot a cozy and happy ambiance.
+While the rooftop of the Grace Vanderbilt is a lovely place to have a drink and watch the sunset during summer, the bar at the Vanderbilt Grill is the place to have a drink when temperatures drop.
+A fireplace in the adjoining dining area and a piano player give this spot a cozy and happy ambiance.

 In the cold weather months, Clark Cooke House’s atmosphere transforms from a bustling, open-windowed summer hot spot into a warm, intimate place to enjoy dinner and drinks on Bannister’s Wharf.
 For dinner, sit at a table on the upper floors to you’ll feel like you’re dining inside a house.
 For drinks, stay toasty fireside at the Candy Store.